PaulSchulz/pcsk/README.md

 https://github.com/PaulSchulz/pcsk

-This site is maintained by Paul Schulz.
+This repository is maintained by Paul Schulz.
 Any queries relating to the way that the project is hosted on GitHub should be directed here.

 # Author